-In March 2005, the Company expanded a voluntary product recall that had originally commenced in March 2004 after notification to the CPSC in January 2004.
-The product recall now involves approximately 93,000 lighting fixtures manufactured by ABL from April 2002 through October 2003 that may have incorporated faulty capacitors produced by one of ABL's suppliers.
+The Company, in cooperation with the CPSC, is conducting a voluntary product recall involving approximately 93,000 lighting fixtures manufactured by ABL from April 2002 through October 2003 that may have incorporated faulty capacitors produced by one of ABL's suppliers.
+The Company initiated this recall in March 2004 and expanded it in March 2005.
 The recalled fixtures are certain models of indoor high intensity discharge ("HID") lighting fixtures with at least one acrylic component (reflector or lens).
 The capacitor used in the recalled fixtures can leak polypropylene glycol ("PPG") fluid onto the acrylic lens and/or reflector of the fixture, causing the acrylic component(s) to degrade.
-In several reported instances, this has resulted in lenses or reflectors cracking and pieces of acrylic falling from the fixtures.
+In several reported instances, this has resulted in lenses or reflectors cracking and pieces of acrylic falling from the installed fixtures.
 To date, there have been only limited reports of personal injury and property damage.
 ABL is providing a replacement fixture or capacitor for every fixture that meets the product recall criteria.
 In addition to the expenses associated with this product recall, ABL expects to incur higher-than-normal warranty expenses in connection with certain other types of indoor and outdoor HID fixtures that may incorporate the faulty capacitor but exhibit a less serious failure mode.
 In the case of these fixtures, the PPG fluid may accumulate in or drip from the fixture.
 ABL will repair or replace these fixtures upon failure.

-The Company also commenced in March 2005 an additional voluntary product recall of certain indoor HID lighting fixtures in accordance with its notification to the CPSC in September 2004.
-This additional product recall involves approximately 120,000 lighting fixtures that incorporate acrylic reflectors and that utilize cords manufactured by one of ABL's suppliers.
+The Company, in cooperation with the CPSC, is also conducting a voluntary product recall of certain indoor HID lighting fixtures involving approximately 120,000 lighting fixtures that incorporate acrylic reflectors and that utilize cords manufactured by one of ABL's suppliers.
 The cords used in the fixtures may emit a plasticizer fluid that can potentially drip onto the exterior of the acrylic reflectors, which could cause them to degrade, crack, and fall.
 To date, there have been no reports of personal injury or significant property damage in connection with this issue.
-The product recall will involve the replacement of the cord and reflector for each fixture subject to the recall.
+The product recall involves the replacement of the cord and reflector for each fixture subject to the recall.